-To kick things off in style, the first show at Lightroom will be a David Hockney retrospective, tracing its way through the artist’s 60 years of work.
-Titled ‘David Hockney: Bigger & Closer (not smaller & further away)‘, it’s the result of three years of collaboration between David Hockney and the creators of Lightroom.
+‘David Hockney: Bigger & Closer (not smaller & further away)‘ is the result of three years of collaboration between David Hockney and the creators of Lightroom.
 It’s also an obvious next step and evolution of Hockney’s life-long fascination with the possibilities of new media.
-The show will run shortly after venue’s opening, from February 22 – June 4.

 David Hockney: Bigger & Closer (not smaller & further away)

-The show guides viewers through both Hockney’s works and the settings.
+The show guides viewers through both Hockney’s works and the settings that inspired them.
 It travels from LA to Yorkshire, from the Grand Canyon to Normandy.
 And always the theme running through it all is looking, seeing, perceiving.

 As Hockney says in the show: